0%

 To apply for this residency permit, you must meet these main requirements:

-• Residence in Spain: You must have lived in Spain continuously for at least five months before December 31, 2025.
+• Residence in Spain: You must have lived in Spain continuously for at least five months before submitting your application.

 • International Protection: If you are an asylum seeker (protection internacional), you must have submitted your application before December 31, 2025.